Trail Maintainer Information

 Skills can be learned by attending the MATC trail maintenance workshop or participating in Maine Trail Crew work trips.

-See the posted “Vacancies” below and contact the District Overseer for more information or to apply for a Maintainer position.
+See the posted “Vacancies” below and contact the District Manager for more information or to apply for a Maintainer position.